tkennon/clifromyaml/README.md

 Work in progress...

+TODO(tk):

+- write the rest of this readme
+- write unit tests

 `clifromyaml` is a tool to generate a Go CLI for an application.
 Simply define a CLI in yaml, run the `clifromyaml` tool to generate the bindings, and then get on with the interesting bits of coding: application logic.